Leveraging Multi-Agent System (MAS) and Fine-Tuned Small Language Models (SLMs) for Automated Telecom Network Troubleshooting: EXPERIMENTS

 \subsubsection{RFT Results Comparison on Different Models}

-We perform RFT on three models with varying parameter sizes: \texttt{DeepSeek-R1-Qwen-3-8B}, \texttt{Qwen3-4B}, and \texttt{Qwen3-1.7B}.
-As shown in Figure~\ref{fig:TrainMean} and Figure~\ref{fig:TrainStd}, the 8B model achieves the highest performance, reaching peak reward values close to 10.
-In contrast, the 4B and 1.7B models show modest improvements but consistently lower rewards compared to the 8B model.
-A key observation is the reduction in reward standard deviation across all models, with the fine-tuned 8B model demonstrating the most stable performance.
-Lower variance indicates that the model produces more consistent outputs over successive runs.
-As fine-tuning progresses, this stability further improves, yielding outputs with both higher reward values and reduced variability.
+We perform RFT on three models of varying sizes: \texttt{DeepSeek-R1-Qwen-3-8B}, \texttt{Qwen3-4B}, and \texttt{Qwen3-1.7B}.
+As shown in Figures~\ref{fig:TrainMean} and~\ref{fig:TrainStd}, the 8B model achieves the best performance, reaching peak rewards near 10.
+The 4B and 1.7B models show modest improvements but consistently lower rewards.
+A notable observation is the reduction in reward standard deviation across all models, with the fine-tuned 8B model exhibiting the most stable performance.
+The lower variance indicates more consistent outputs across runs, and stability further improves as fine-tuning progresses, producing higher rewards with reduced variability.

-Table~\ref{tab:ModelsComparsion} summarizes the results for the 8B model, showing that, compared to its base version, the fine-tuned model achieves higher rewards and significantly lower standard deviation.
-Furthermore, as illustrated in Figure~\ref{fig:RFTCompare}, when addressing the \textit{Input Power Failure} alarm, the fine-tuned 8B model generates solutions of comparable quality to GPT-4o-mini, including all detailed troubleshooting steps such as the necessary performance counter checks extracted from documents.
-In contrast, the base model produces only high-level, generic responses that lack the accuracy and actionable guidance required for effective troubleshooting.
+Table~\ref{tab:ModelsComparsion} shows that the fine-tuned 8B model achieves higher rewards and significantly lower variance than the base model.
+As illustrated in Figure~\ref{fig:RFTCompare}, for the \textit{Input Power Failure} alarm, the fine-tuned model generates solutions comparable to GPT-4o-mini, including detailed counter-level troubleshooting steps.
+In contrast, the base model produces only generic responses lacking actionable guidance.